alefore/weblog/xkbcomp.md

 (e.g., having to restore things or manage conflicts whenever my distribution is updated).

-I opted for the ugly solution: for the first ~2 seconds after the keyboard is redetected (which happens a few times per day), my customizations are missing.
+I opted for the ugly solution: for the first ~2 seconds after the keyboard is re-detected (which happens a few times per day), my customizations are missing.

 ## Xmodmap